cables-gl/cables_docs/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A description of what the bug is.
+Screenshots also help a lot!

-**To Reproduce**
+**How To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
+1. Open Editor
-2. Click on '....'
+2. Click on "crash" button

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

 **Platfowm**
  - Please tell us which Browser and Version you are using and if its on Desktop or Smartphone etc.